Drawing while snapping to a ruler

 You can change the colors of special rulers in the Preferences dialog > Ruler/Unit.
 If you have already done so, your colors may differ from the instructions here.

-Snap fill tool to to symmetry ruler
+Snap fill tool to symmetry ruler

 In addition to the Pen and other drawing tools, the Fill and Auto Select tools can also snap to symmetry rulers.